 Compare

-Octave Reliance is the rebranded ETQ Reliance platform, now part of Hexagon's Octave spin-off.
+Octave Reliance is the rebranded ETQ Reliance platform, now part of Octave Intelligence — the company Hexagon spun off as an independent, listed business in 2026.
 It is a mature, broad enterprise quality management system spanning more than 40 applications and serving regulated industries at scale.
 Flexireo is a focused rework coordination platform with native ESPR Article 24 documentation, built specifically for apparel and footwear brands.
 The two products solve overlapping but different problems, and the right choice depends on the breadth of your quality function and the regulatory profile of your industry.

 Use Octave Reliance if you operate in a heavily regulated industry (pharmaceuticals, medical devices, aerospace, electronics, heavy industry, or food and beverage) and need a full-stack enterprise quality management system with 40+ applications for CAPA, audit, document control, supplier quality, and training.
 Use Flexireo if you are an apparel or footwear brand whose specific operational pain is post-distribution rework coordination and ESPR Article 24 documentation, and you want a one-week deployment rather than a multi-quarter implementation.